Senior Electrical AIT Engineer

 Rowstock

-Our client, a prominent player in the aerospace sector, is seeking a Senior Electrical AIT Engineer to join their dynamic team in Harwell.
+Our client, a prominent player in the Space sector, is seeking a Senior Electrical AIT Engineer to join their dynamic team in Harwell.
 This role offers the unique opportunity to work at the forefront of space exploration, specialising in advanced space sensors and communication technology.

 Key Responsibilities: